biocorecrg/BioNextflow/README.md

 [![Nextflow version](https://img.shields.io/badge/Nextflow-21.04.1-brightgreen)](https://www.nextflow.io/)
 [![Nextflow DSL2](https://img.shields.io/badge/Nextflow-DSL2-brightgreen)](https://www.nextflow.io/)

 BioNextflow is a collection of modules and sub-workflows that can be used in any [Nextflow DSL2 pipeline](https://www.nextflow.io/docs/latest/dsl2.html).
 They are created with the idea in mind of having a single file per tool, containing different sub-workflows and modules.

-The version v3.0 follows the rules from nf-core (less strict).
+The version v3.0 follows the rules from nf-core (less strict so far).

 General functions are placed in **global_functions.nf** file and can be called from modules / subworkflows.

 # Installation

 The modules can be downloaded and used as they are or can be embedded as submodules.

 ## Submodules

 To embed the submodules you can do:

 ```bash